 “The challenge for the forest is day visitors.
 It’s a very popular place.
-Either side of the seasonal times there’s plenty of space, there’s not a lot of people here.
-People tend to descend on the New Forest in the school holidays and it clogs up the roads.
+Either side of the seasonal times there’s plenty of space, there are not a lot of people here.
+People tend to descend on the New Forest during the school holidays and it clogs up the roads.
 The reason we started in Brockenhurst was because of the rail links,” answers Ross.

 “More than 50 per cent of our people come by train and then we can scatter them around the forest and it’s very low impact tourism in that sense,” he adds.

 “Our routes range from eight miles up to about 30, 35.
-So, part of the customer service is people come in and we ask how far they want to go, their ability and how much time they’ve got and if there’s anywhere in particular they’d like to go,” chips in John as we chat by the bar.
+So, part of the customer service is people come in and we ask how far they want to go, their ability and how much time they’ve got and if there’s anywhere, in particular, they’d like to go,” chips in Jon as we chat by the bar.